vercel/next.js/docs/basic-features/built-in-css-support.md

 Please see the [styled-jsx documentation](https://github.com/zeit/styled-jsx) for more examples.

+## FAQ

+### How can I import global styles from `node_modules` inside components code?

+Due to CSS ordering issues, all CSS files that aren't modules should be imported inside `pages/_app.js`.

+### Does it work with JavaScript disabled?

+Yes, if you disable JavaScript the CSS will still be loaded in the production build (`next start`).
+During development, we require JavaScript to be enabled to provide the best developer experience with Fast Refresh.

 ## Related

 For more information on what to do next, we recommend the following sections: